-- The investment activities in Iran were made before the effective date of this section, the investment activities in Iran have not been expanded or renewed after the effective date of this section, and the person has adopted, publicized, and is implementing a formal plan to cease the investment activities in Iran and to refrain from engaging in any new investments in Iran; or - The Village of Mamaroneck makes a determination that the goods or services are necessary for the Village of Mamaroneck to perform its functions and that, absent such an exemption, the Village would be unable to obtain the goods or services for which the contract is offered.
+• The investment activities in Iran were made before the effective date of this section, the investment activities in Iran have not been expanded or renewed after the effective date of this section, and the person has adopted, publicized, and is implementing a formal plan to cease the investment activities in Iran and to refrain from engaging in any new investments in Iran; or ii.
+Statement of Non-Collusion.
+Every written offer made to the [insert name of political subdivision] must contain the following statement subscribed and affirmed by the offeror as true under the penalties of perjury:

+The Village of Mamaroneck makes a determination that the goods or services are necessary for the Village of Mamaroneck to perform its functions and that, absent such an exemption, the Village would be unable to obtain the goods or services for which the contract is offered.
 Such determination shall be made in writing and shall be a public document.